Meanwhile in the market square of Haligrad.

 “Someone finally took down that goblin?!
 He is notorious around this area, and because he is so strong the kingdom does not do anything about him.”

-Shaking her head, Anna continues to explain the situation.
+Shaking her head, Anna continued to explain the situation.

 “Since the kingdom does not want to waste lives trying to kill it alongside the issue that it revives within a month to lead the goblins again, trade has been continuously hindered.
 Just last week the goblins attacked a carriage that was carrying goods for this inn.”

-With a nod of understanding, the elven player goes to reflexively push his glasses up before realising that he is not wearing any.
+With a nod of understanding, the elven player went to reflexively push his glasses up before realising that he was not wearing any.

 “What do you mean by player?
 Is that another name you use instead of Immortal Warriors?”

-Hearing Anna's question, the dwarven player re-joins the conversation with a look of confusion on his face.
+Hearing Anna's question, the dwarven player re-joined the conversation with a look of confusion on his face.

 “What’s an Immortal Warrior?”

-Seeing his dwarven friend confused, the elven player sighs as he explains.
+Seeing his dwarven friend confused, the elven player sighed as he explained.

-Hearing this, the dwarven player lets out a hum in understanding, bringing his ale mug back to his mouth while Anna asks another question.
+Hearing this, the dwarven player let out a hum in understanding, bringing his ale mug back to his mouth while Anna asked another question.

 Hearing this, all the player's conversations immediately stop as they all turn to look at Anna.